Best kitten food of 2025: Our 6 top picks to help your young feline thrive

 How to choose the best kitten food

 Firstly, nutrition.
-You want to make sure you’re hitting the right protein to fat ratio, and getting enough of both.
-For dry food you want to be hitting more than 30% in protein content and 15-20% in fat.
-For wet foods you ideally want between 10-15% for protein and around 3-6% for fat.
+You want to make sure you’re hitting the right protein-to-fat ratio, and getting enough of both.
+For dry food, you want to be hitting more than 30% in protein content and 15-20% in fat.
+For wet foods, you ideally want between 10-15% for protein and around 3-6% for fat.
+To save you the job of scanning through a long list of ingredients, we ensured that every product in this guide meets these requirements.

-You may want to be more aware of foods with high grain content, while the debate rages about exactly how bad grain are for cats, they can be an indicator that a food is full of filler or high in difficult to digest carbohydrates, rather than all the more preferable ingredients for a kittens development.
+You may want to be more aware of foods with high grain content.
+While the debate rages about exactly how bad grains are for cats, they can be an indicator that a food is full of filler or high in difficult-to-digest carbohydrates, rather than all the more preferable ingredients for a kitten's development.

-Ideally, you’ll pick out a mix of dry and wet woods.
-While dry food can be more cost effective and easier to manage, it won’t provide the moisture your cat needs to stay hydrated.
+Ideally, you’ll pick out a mix of dry and wet foods.
+While dry food can be more cost-effective and easier to manage, it won’t provide the moisture your cat needs to stay hydrated.
 If you’re going dry only, make sure your house is full of water sources for your cat to find, though they’ll need to be refreshed daily.
+You might even want to invest in the best pet water fountain to encourage your kitty to drink more.

 What nutrients are important for kittens?